Azure/azure-docs-sdk-java/docs-ref-autogen/overview/azure/sql.md

 ## Overview

-Store relational data into a database from Java with the Azure SQL database JDBC driver.
-Create, manage, and scale Azure SQL Database using the management libraries.
+Work with data stored in  [Azure SQL Database](https://docs.microsoft.com/azure/sql-database/sql-database-technical-overview)  from Java with the Azure SQL database JDBC driver.
+The driver can be used to issue SQL queries directly from your code through JDBC or through data access frameworks like [Spring Data JPA](http://projects.spring.io/spring-data-jpa/) and [Hibernate](http://hibernate.org/orm/).

+The management libraries provide an interface to create, manage, and scale Azure SQL Database deployments from your Java code.
+Set up and manage databases in [elastic pools](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-elastic-pool) to share resources and configure databases across multiple regions from your Java code.

 ## Import the libraries

 Add a dependency to your Maven project's `pom.xml` file to use the libraries in your own project.

-### Client JDBC driver
+### JDBC driver

 ```XML
 <dependency>